flydelabs/flyde/examples/react-counters-list/README.md

 ![preview](preview.gif)

+This is an experimental example of how to use Flyde to build a React app.
+It's not meant to be used in production, but rather to showcase the capabilities of Flyde.

 An app that manages a list of counters.
-The main component is build using Flyde and integrates with an existing React code-base.
+The main component is built using Flyde and integrates with an existing React code-base.

 This example shows how Flyde can be used to build functional-reactive interfaces.
-It's far from intuitive right now, and suffers from sub-par performance.
+It's far from intuitive right now and suffers from sub-par performance.
 But hey, it works!

 ## Where's the state?